-we were only fooling ourselves?
+When would we get it through our thick skulls that we were only fooling ourselves?
 The dream of a future in Sweden was just a fantasy with no basis in real life.

-My arms felt leaden and feeble, most of the time I was cold.
-Milad and Mohsen thought it strange that I who came from icy Scandinavia with 'polar bears and icebergs' should feel cold here.
+My arms felt leaden and feeble, most of the time I was

+cold.
+Majid and Mohsen thought it strange that I who came from icy Scandinavia with "polar bears and icebergs" should feel cold here.
 None of them understood that the cold that haunted me came from inside.